carla-recourse/CARLA/docs/source/examples.rst

            df_train = self.data.df_train
            df_test = self.data.df_test

+           # we only use the continuous features here
+           # so you might want to also include the categorical
+           # features
            x_train = df_train[self.data.continuous]
            y_train = df_train[self.data.target]
            x_test = df_test[self.data.continuous]
            y_test = df_test[self.data.target]

+           # you can not only use the feature input order to
+           # order the data but also to e.g. restrict the input
+           # to only the continous features
            self._feature_input_order = self.data.continuous

            param = {